In This Article

 Time It Right

-Many baby showers are thrown before the baby is born, but with a welcome party, the whole point is to welcome the child to their new family and community, so be sure to host the party after the child has a good amount of time to settle in.
-Even though family and friends will be eager to meet the new addition, it may be a good idea to wait at least a few weeks before introducing them to so many new people.
+Many baby showers are thrown before the baby is born, but with a welcome party, the whole point is to welcome the child to their new family and community, so be sure to host the party after the child has had some time to settle in.
+Even though family and friends will be eager to meet the new addition, it may be a good idea to wait several weeks before introducing them to so many new people.

 Pick a Theme

 Consider choosing a fun theme for your adoption welcome party.
-You could make it an international affair and celebrate the culture of the child's home country if they are from somewhere far away.
-Or, you could base your theme off of the décor in your child's bedroom.
+You could make it an international affair and celebrate the culture of the child's home country if they are from somewhere far away, or you could base the theme off the décor in your child's bedroom.
 For instance, if you've decorated their room with animals, host a wildlife themed event.
-Finally, if the adopted child is gaining siblings by joining the family, allow their new brothers or sisters to invite their friends and be a part of the planning process.

 If you're planning on sending out an adoption announcement, this might also be the perfect way to invite friends and family to an adoption welcome party.
-This way you won't double up on announcements and invitations.
+Another benefit: You won't double up on announcements and invitations.